Blog Customer FeedbackCustomer Feedback: The Only Guide You’ll Ever Need

 2. Identify your feedback channels

-Where do you want to collect feedback, and which channels are the most valuable?
+Where do you want to collect feedback, and which feedback channels are the most valuable?
 You may get the most feedback through emails but struggle to get a good overview of it all, so you may want to start using a feedback tool to gather everything in one place.

 3. Choose the tools for feedback collection